 How to say goodbye: Be present.
 If you are paying attention to what didn’t get done yesterday, you can’t pay attention to what’s happening right now.
 How can you be your most creative, most interested, and do your best work, when you have anxiety about the undone?
 To practice presence, set a timer for 5 minutes and agree to set your worry aside for that short amount of time while you engage in the here and now.

-How to say goodbye: When your plate is full, you have three choices.
+How to say goodbye: Slowing down and doing nothing is a chance to find rest, delight and the way back to you.
+When your plate is full, you have three choices.

 Freeing up space and time in your life can feel uncomfortable.
 You may feel compelled to fill the emptiness of a decluttered room in your home with more stuff, or an empty calendar with appointments and commitments to avoid the discomfort.

 How to say goodbye: Fill your newfound time and space with things that really matter to you.
-If you don’t know what that is yet, fill your time and space with curiosity, self-reflection, and love.
+If you don’t know what that is yet, wait.
+There’s no rush.
+Fill your time and space with curiosity, self-reflection, and love.

 Schedule shaming happens when we tell ourselves …